Secure Autonomous Rover Under Simulated Electronic Warfare

 - Selected Raspberry Pi Pico 2 W for both embedded nodes because Wi-Fi support is essential to the architecture.

-- Finalized the initial hardware list for both units.
+- Finalized the hardware list for both units.

 - Defined the main sensing and feedback modules for the rover: chassis, motor drivers, ultrasonic sensors, servo, OLED, LED strip, and buzzer.